 Too many hyperboles and powerful adjectives will turn words into useless and meaningless strings of characters.
 Hence, be careful when using superlative words.

-Unless you’re actually writing about an extraordinary, ground-breaking research you personally carried out and which will revolutionize the whole internet communication sector try not to trick readers by using words like “extraordinary”, “awesome”, “revolutionize” and so on!
+Unless you’re actually writing about extraordinary, ground-breaking research you personally carried out and which will revolutionize the whole internet communication sector try not to trick readers by using words like “extraordinary”, “awesome”, “revolutionize” and so on!

-A story that covers the nutritional aspects of a yogurt can’t be defined as “a fantastically mysterious journey through the amazing and magical proprieties of the most miraculous product you’ve ever tried!”
+A story that covers the nutritional aspects of a yoghurt can’t be defined as “a fantastically mysterious journey through the amazing and magical proprieties of the most miraculous product you’ve ever tried!”
 It’s just a ridiculous way to trick your audience.